 Being ingrained in many challenges and innovations across many fields means a mechanical engineering education is versatile.
 To meet this broad demand, mechanical engineers may design a component, a machine, a system, or a process.
 This ranges from the macro to the micro, from the largest systems like cars and satellites to the smallest components like sensors and switches.
 Anything that needs to be manufactured—indeed, anything with moving parts—needs the expertise of a mechanical engineer.

-Mechanical engineers have an enormous range of opportunity and their education mirrors this breadth of subjects.
+Mechanical engineers have an enormous range of opportunities and their education mirrors this breadth of subjects.
 Students concentrate on one area while strengthening analytical and problem-solving skills applicable to any engineering situation.

 Technology itself has also shaped how mechanical engineers work and the suite of tools has grown quite powerful in recent decades.
 Computer-aided engineering (CAE) is an umbrella term that covers everything from typical CAD techniques to computer-aided manufacturing to computer-aided engineering, involving finite element analysis (FEA) and computational fluid dynamics (CFD).
 These tools and others have further broadened the horizons of mechanical engineering.